okalimbet/repo-finder/README.md

 ## Goals

-My personal goal was to push my abilities to create something simple yet elegant and functional in a short period of time using website best practices.
+My personal goal was to push my abilities to create something simple yet elegant and functional in a short time using website best practices.

 ## Technologies And Tools